 Eldora Mountain Resort is a family-friendly, artisanal ski area with endearing charm and western authenticity.
 More than 300 inches of snow a year covers 680 acres of skiable terrain which includes gentle beginner areas, glades, groomers and the challenging Corona Bowl.
 The mountain features 11 chairlifts, terrain parks, and is one of only two Colorado resorts to offer The Woodward Experience.
 Eldora also offers uphill access, Nordic and snowshoeing trails.
 Located 47 miles from Denver and 21 miles from Boulder, Eldora is the only Colorado resort served by Denver’s RTD public transit.
 Eldora Mountain Resort is part of the POWDR Adventure Lifestyle Co. portfolio.
 For more information, please visit www.Eldora.com.

-Here is a look at some of the improvements you will find this year in Colorado Ski Country USA
+Here is a look at the 2016 improvements you will find in Colorado Ski Country USA